rkique/next-blog/posts/@The Fall, Albert Camus.md

 As a former famous lawyer who now identifies as a "judge-penitent", his confessions serve to permit him to live a life of superficial charity.
 Outwardly appearing as infinitely gracious, his service serves his own infinite self-obsession and disguises his complete lack of moral inhibition.
 By confessing the self-serving nature of his charitable actions, in a place like Amsterdam (the lowest circle of hell), he rises to a level where he cannot be judged.
 By proactively acknowledging of guilt, the judge-penitent offers the right to speak and live without the sting of judgement.

 However, the story ends with two major realizations.

-First, the lawyer reveals that the story he has told you (over the course of five days in a bar and walking in Amsterdam) is his way of avoiding moral guilt for the life he's lived.
-Second, in the implication that you are the person telling the story, a lawyer living in Paris, who one night on the bridges of the River Seine, failed to act when he heard the splash of a woman jumping.
+First, the lawyer reveals that the story he has told you (over the course of five days in a bar and walking in Amsterdam) IS his way of avoiding moral guilt for the life he's lived.

+Second, in the implication that you ARE the person telling the story, a lawyer living in Paris, who one night on the bridges of the River Seine, failed to act when he heard the splash of a woman jumping.

 > I dominate at last, but forever.
 Once more I have found a height to which I am the only one to climb and from which I can judge everybody.